dhamalegaurav96/demo-/README.md

 # demo-
-this is my first Git repository .Author _ Gaurav Patil
+this is my first Git repository .
+Author _ Gaurav Patil